AC Replacement Overland Park

 What is a heat pump, and how does it work?

-A heat pump is an air conditioner that provides heating and cooling.
-It extracts and moves heat between the inside and outside air.
+A heat pump is an air conditioner that can both heat and cool.
+It extracts and moves heat between the indoor and outdoor air.
 In the summer, the heat pump extracts heat from inside your home and releases it outside, just like a traditional air conditioner.
 In heating mode, it reverses this process, absorbing heat from the outside air (even in cold temperatures) and transferring it inside to warm your home.
-A heat pump could reduce your utility bills while providing year-round comfort.
+Heat pumps are highly efficient for both heating and cooling, making them a good alternative to traditional furnaces and air conditioners, especially in mild to moderate climates.